kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

 - No need to agonize over labels for now.
 We are going to improve the GitHub label conventions soon.
 - Assign to an Epic
-    - Pls review the available Epics to find the most suitable
+    - Please review the available Epics to find the most suitable
     - If you are unsure then you can leave it empty, but @tag GP / Paul to make sure we can re-route and improve the Epics

 ## Updating an Issue

 - When you start working on an Issue, move it to the `In Progress` pipeline on ZH
   - Try to use `In Progress` only for Issues you are actively working on
   - A rule of thumb is that you should not have more than 2-3 `In Progress` Issues